nmrenyi/nmrenyi/README.md

 I grew up watching soft white clouds wandering around the blue sky, lying on the warm grassland in Hohhot, Inner Mongolia, China.

-My research interest includes **recommendation system**, information retrieval, deep learning, machine learning and **ALL THAT CAN BENEFIT HUMAN RACE, especially our next generation, our children.**
+My research interest includes **recommendation system**, information retrieval, deep learning, machine learning and **ALL THAT CAN BENEFIT HUMAN RACE, especially our next generation.**

 Feel free to contact me by [renyi1006@gmail.com](mailto:renyi1006@gmail.com).
 I'm always open to conversations and collaboration.